 So, what are the basic jiu-jitsu positions?
 Continue reading because I will offer you a list of fundamental positions that you should be aware of and be able to cope with as a Brazilian jiu-jitsu fighter.

-The full guard also called closed guard, is one of the basic jiu-jitsu positions.
+The Closed guard, also called full guard, is one of the basic jiu-jitsu positions.
 This is a vital and little complicated position every new Brazilian jiu-jitsu practitioner should learn and deal with from the beginning of BJJ practice.

-The full guard is a BJJ position where the legs of the bottom Brazilian jiu-jitsu practitioner’s legs are closed around the guy’s waist on the top.
+The closed guard is a BJJ position where the bottom Brazilian jiu-jitsu practitioner’s legs are closed around the guy’s waist on the top.

-Here is a BJJ video about the full guard submissions by Eli Knight jiu-jitsu.
+Here is a BJJ video about the closed guard submissions by Eli Knight jiu-jitsu.

 Here is another BJJ video about the closed guard no-gi structure concepts by Gordon Ryan jiu-jitsu.